kowaleuro/CarConfigurator/README.md

 ## Acknowledgements
 - Project was created in cooperation with Wiktor Tekiela (githubLink)
 - This project was inspired by the official site of ferrari "https://www.ferrari.com/en-PL"
+- This project was based on tutorials of Konrad Zaworski